 - Safety corrective actions: Must be remedied by the contractor within 48 hours or time noted on CAR. - Workmanship corrective actions: If possible, deficiency must be remedied by the contractor within 14 days.
-If a remedy is not possible (i.e., the contractor has oversized a furnace) then the contractor may be asked by Michigan Saves to submit a written action plan to prevent future deficiencies. - Programmatic corrective actions: If possible, deficiency must be remedied by the contractor within 30 days.
-If a remedy is not possible, then the contractor must submit to Michigan Saves a written action plan to prevent future deficiencies.
+If a remedy is not possible (i.e., the contractor has oversized a furnace) then the contractor may be asked by Michigan Saves to submit a written action plan to prevent future deficiencies. - Programmatic reminders: If possible, deficiency must be remedied by the contractor within 30 days.